cfabiolongo/HTC-GEN/README.md

 # Code usage

-The code includes source files for the following tasks, considering the case study of [Web of Science](https://data.mendeley.com/datasets/9rw3vkcfy4/6) dataset:
+The code includes source files for the following tasks, considering the case study of [Web of Science](https://data.mendeley.com/datasets/9rw3vkcfy4/6) dataset.

 * Virtual-leaves generation
 * Items generation from virtual-leaves